golemfactory/golem-architecture/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md

   - `hash` the hash function used to create the fingerprint of the signed data
   - `encryption` the cryptographic algorithm used to encrypt the fingerprint
 - `signer` for certificates the signer can the string `self` meaning that the certificate was self signed (aka Root certificate) ot an object containing a signed certificate.
 We opted to include the full certificate as it is easier to handle and understand when opening the JSON certificate in a text editor.
 We do not anticipate long certificate chains where this would a problem and we think that requiring the certificate to be accessible via the internet would limit the usage for individuals.
-- `value` the encrypted fingerprint that can be decrypted via the signer's public key for verification
+- `value` the hexadecimal encoded string representation of the encrypted fingerprint optionally with a "0x" prefix, it can be decrypted via the signer's public key for verification

 #### Permissions